How I handle swearing in my home

 Find out how Dr Kaylene explains the Do's and Don'ts of Discipline.

-What is a naughty word?
+What is a naughty word and how to handle kids swearing?

 “Is it a naughty word?” he asked.
-This rattled me a bit and I’ll explain why in a minute.
-I told him it’s not a naughty word, it’s just that it can upset some people and it’s hard to know who it’ll upset so we don’t say it to anyone.
+This rattled me a bit and I'll explain why in a minute.
+I told him it's not a naughty word, it's just that it can upset some people and it's hard to know who it'll upset so we don't say it to anyone.
 I explained I use it a lot.
 Way too much.
 But usually in the context of frustration at a game or stubbing my toe on the coffee table.
-I don’t direct it at anyone.
+I don't direct it to anyone.
 And this he appears to have grasped.

 This was a while ago and I've never heard him use it once but if I know my son, he's probably uttered it under his breath when I've told him he must turn off his iPad and come to eat at the table.